buttonsrtoys/gen_expects/README.md

 ## The details

-The widget tree of you test app can be quite large, so rather than include all widgets and generating dozens or hundreds of expects, `gen_expects` includes:
+The widget tree of your test app can be quite large, so rather than include all widgets and generating dozens or hundreds of expects, `genExpects` generates `expects` for:

-- Widgets with types passed to `widgetTypes`.
+- Widgets with types passed to the `widgetTypes` parameter.
-- Widgets with text.
+- Text widgets.
 - Widgets with keys formatted by `gen_key`.

 To pass widget types to `widgetTypes` put them in a set: